-- Check with your landlord, homeowners' association and city before purchasing or using a grill.
-Some areas don't allow charcoal grills while others don't allow grills at all.
-Make sure that you know the rules and regulations before you start grilling.
+- Make sure grills are allowed - Check with your landlord, homeowners' association and city before purchasing or using a grill.
+Some areas don't allow charcoal grills while othes don't allow grills at all.
+Make sure that you know the rules and regulations before you start.

-- Read the grill owner's manual.
-These guides offer product-tested information that can help you stay safe while assembling, using and storing your grill.
+- Read the owner's manual - These guides offer product-tested information that can help you stay safe while assembling, using and storing your grill.

-- Regularly check equipment.
-Especially with gas grills, you'll want to make sure that all of the parts are connected properly and working efficiently before you start grilling.
+- Regularly check equipment - Especially with gas grills, make sure that all of the parts are connected properly and working efficiently before you start.

-- Cook off to the side, away from busy spaces in your backyard.
-When you're hosting a large barbecue, it's best if your grill is off to the side of your back patio and away from mingling guests.
+- Cook off to the side - Stay away from busy spaces.
+If you're hosting a large barbecue, it's best if your grill is off to the side of and away from mingling guests.

-- Keep flammable liquids and gasses away from the grill.
-If you use starter fluid for your charcoal grill, make sure to keep it stored several feet away from your grill.
+- Be mindful of flammable substances - Keep flammable liquids and gases away from the grill.
+If you use starter fluid for charcoal, make sure to keep it stored several feet away from your grill.

-- Store a fire extinguisher nearby.
-In case of an out-of-control flame or an ember that lands outside the grill, you'll want to be prepared to handle it quickly.
+- Store a fire extinguisher nearby - In case of an out-of-control flame or a rogue ember, be prepared to quickly handle it.

-- Use grilling utensils.
-The best grill tools are longer than kitchen utensils, which makes it easy to keep further away from the grill while flipping burgers or rotating steaks.
+- Use grilling utensils - The best grill tools are longer than kitchen utensils, which make it easy to stay further away while flipping burgers or rotating steaks.

-- Set up a child-free grill zone.
-Children playing near the grill can accidentally bump into a hot grill or step on a rogue ember.
-It's best to keep kids out of the immediate area and avoid all potential accidents or injuries.
+- Set up a child-free zone - Children playing near the grill can accidentally bump into a hot surface or step on an ember.
+It's best to keep kids out of the immediate area and avoid potential accidents or injuries.

-- Clean your grill after each use.
-Not only will you increase the longevity of your grill, you can also help prevent grease fires by making sure that you remove greasy residue from the grates and other parts of the grill.
+- Clean your grill after each use - Not only will you increase the longevity of your grill, you can also help prevent grease fires by making sure that you remove greasy residue from the grates and other parts.

-- Wait before disposing of ashes.
-It's best to wait 48 to 72 hours before removing coals and ashes from the grill for disposal as there is a chance they can reignite under certain conditions.
+- Wait before disposing of the ashes - It's best to wait 48 to 72 hours before removing coals and ashes from the grill for disposal, as there is a chance they can reignite.

-- Don't grill underneath an awning or canopy.
-When you grill, ensure that there is nothing above the grill that could easily catch fire, including structures and plant life.
+- Don't grill under an awning or canopy - Ensure that there is nothing above the grill that could easily catch fire, including structures and plant life.

-- Don't use gas or charcoal grills indoors.
-Opt for an electric grill if you need to grill inside your home.
+- Don't use gas or charcoal indoors - Opt for an electric grill if you need to grill inside your home.

-- Don't leave your grill unattended.
-It's important to make sure that someone is always keeping an eye on the grill in case of popping embers, strong winds or other possible hazards.
+- Don't leave your grill unattended - Make sure someone is always keeping an eye on the grill in case of popping embers, strong winds or other possible hazards.

-- Don't use the same grilling utensils for raw and cooked food.
-Prevent cross-contamination by using separate tools for raw food and prepared food.
+- Don't use the same grill utensils for raw and cooked foods - Prevent cross-contamination by using separate tools for raw and prepared foods.